Kitware/tangelo/docs/coding-style-guide.rst

 JSLint claims that ``eval`` is evil.
 However, it is actually *dangerous*, and not evil.
 Accordingly, ``eval`` should be kept away from most JavaScript code.
-However, to take one example, one of XDATA Web's main projects makes use of compiler technology that generates JavaScript code. ``eval``\ ing this code is reasonable and necessary in this instance.
+However, to take one example, one of Tangelo's main dependencies, Vega, makes use of compiler technology that generates JavaScript code. ``eval``\ ing this code is reasonable and necessary in this instance.